wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 - define headers to be provided with the response (note that these must be defined as a JSON schema)
 - add a schema

-You can create and edit mock responses for multiple HTTP status codes by choosing a different state code from the drop down.
+You can create and edit mock responses for multiple HTTP status codes by choosing a different status code from the drop down.

 Select **UPDATE MIDDLEWARE** to apply the change to the middleware configuration.